-Two measures were used to assess saltmarsh condition, i. loss compared to estimated natural state cover, and ii. percent cover within the available saltmarsh habitat - defined as the area between MHWN and the upper tidal extent.
+Two measures were used to assess saltmarsh condition, i. loss compared to estimated natural state cover, and ii. percent cover within the available saltmarsh habitat - defined as the area between MHWN and the upper tidal extent in the upper estuary, and getting progressively narrower as marine salinities limit growth in the lower estuary.